-The beneficial ownership prior to the offering is based on the number of shares of our capital stock issued and outstanding as of May 13, 2024.
-Applicable percentage ownership after the offering is based on [] shares of common stock outstanding immediately after the closing of this offering, assuming no exercise by the underwriters of their option to purchase additional shares.
-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to conversion from convertible preferred stock upon the completion of the offering and options held by the person that are currently exercisable, or exercisable within 60 days of May 13, 2024.
+The beneficial ownership prior to the offering is based on the number of shares of our capital stock issued and outstanding as of the date of this prospectus.
+Applicable percentage ownership after the offering is based on 11,523,637 shares of common stock outstanding immediately after the closing of this offering, assuming no exercise by the underwriters of their option to purchase additional shares and does not include any shares which may be purchase by any person or entity named in the table in this offering.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to conversion from convertible preferred stock upon the completion of the offering and options held by the person that are currently exercisable, or exercisable within 60 days of the date of this prospectus.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.

 We believe, based on information provided to us, that each of the stockholders listed below has sole voting and investment power with respect to the shares beneficially owned by the stockholder unless noted otherwise, subject to community property laws where applicable.
+Unless otherwise noted, the business address of each of the following entities or individuals is 65-1277 Ki Rd., Kamuela, Hawaii 96743.

 Number of Shares Beneficially Owned Percentage of Common Shares Beneficially Owned

 Name of Beneficial Owner Prior to Offering Before Offering After Offering

 Directors and Named Executive Officers:

-Christopher Kim, MD 555,600 2.70%
+Christopher Kim, MD (1) 213,692 2.54% 1.82%

 Erik Emerson

+Mark Corrao

 Bennett Weintraub, PhD

 Hankil Yoon

 Carol O'Donnell

-Jakap Koo 1,600,000 7.78%
+Jakap Koo 615,385 7.32% 5.24%

-All directors and officers as a group (6 individuals) 2,155,600 10.49%
+All directors and officers as a group (7 individuals) 829,077 9.86% 7.06%

 5% or Greater Stockholders:

-Inscobee Inc. (1) 18,250,000 88.81%
+Inscobee Inc. (2) 5,908,783 70.28% 50.33%

+Dominus IB, Inc. (3) 800,000 9.52% 6.81%

+Seed 1 ho (4) 600,000 7.14% 5.11%